-Your Board has now been working together for a little over a year.
+Your Board has now been working together for over two years.
 In that time, we have conducted ourselves in a manner which we believe is both required for and consistent with delivering satisfactory returns to our Shareholders.
-Specifically we routinely and actively challenge our advisers on all key issues that affect our net asset value per share performance including the selection and retention of investments in our portfolio, our potential use of leverage, our policies towards capital raising and to share redemption, our approach to risk and risk allocation and the terms of engagement of all our advisers.
+Specifically, we routinely and actively challenge our advisers on all key issues that affect our NAV per Share performance including the selection and retention of investments in our portfolio, our potential use of leverage, our policies towards capital raising and to Share redemption, our approach to risk and risk allocation and the terms of engagement of all our advisers.
+We also maintain a focus on costs and expenses in the Fund: the Ongoing Charges ratio has been consistently around 1% since the IPO but we expect this to decline over time as the Company benefits from economies of scale, and in particular most of its costs are designed to decrease in percentage terms as the Company's NAV increases.